-Historically, our products have been introduced into the market using the 510(k) clearance procedure, and we have not used the more burdensome PMA process for any of the products that we currently market or sell in the United States, other than our ProCol vascular graft, which had PMA approval at the time we acquired the device.
-If we were to seek Unites States approval for our Omniflow II biosynthetic vascular graft, for example, we would be required to follow the PMA process.
+Historically, our products have been introduced into the U.S. market using 510(k) clearance, and we have not used the PMA process for any products that we currently market or sell in the U.S., other than our ProCol vascular graft, which had PMA approval at the time we acquired the device.
+If we were to seek U.S. approval for our Omniflow II biosynthetic vascular graft, for example, we would be required to follow the PMA process.